anz-bank/pkg/log/README.md

     f = log.WithConfigs(log.NewJSONFormat(), log.NewStandardFormat())
 ```

-Currently there is only the configuration for format
+Currently only the format can be configured.

 #### Logging Format
 Currently there is only one logger which is the `StandardLogger` which uses [logrus](https://github.com/sirupsen/logrus).
 The provided formatter implements logrus formatter system.
-There are two formatter, the JSON formatter and the Standard formatter (which is the default formatter when no configuration is added).
+There are two formatters, the JSON formatter and the Standard formatter (which is the default formatter when no configuration is added).

 ##### JSON format
 JSON formatter will log in the following format: